 What are the symptoms and signs of genital warts or infection with HPV in men and women?

 An infection with the genital warts virus (HPV) does not usually show any symptoms.
 However, potential visible symptoms of genital warts include the formation of warts, which are small, red or pink growths resembling raspberries or cauliflowers, in or around the genitals or rectum.

-You can develop precancerous lesions that may progress into cancer if your HPV infection remains undiagnosed.
-This makes getting tested vital to protecting your personal health.
+You can also develop precancerous lesions that may progress into cancer (e.g. cervical, penile and anal) if your HPV infection remains undiagnosed and untreated.
+Therefore, getting tested is vital to protect your personal health.